ChloeL01/CP3407-assignment/user_stories/view_previously_rented_items.md

 # Key Features:
 * Displays Dog name, breed, start and end dates for hiring and an image of doggos a user has previously hired
 * Displays a message if no dogs have been hired
+* Links to page with more information about the doggo